Lissotesta liratula

 Lissotesta liratula is a species of sea snail, a marine gastropod mollusk in the superfamily Seguenzioidea.

 Description

-The height of the shell attains 1.1 mm.
+The shell was collected during the Belgian Antarctic Expedition on 18 October 1898.
+It was found to attain a height of 1.1 mm.
+The species is characterized by numerous spirals.
+Compared to lissotesta similis, liraluta has a wider umbilicus.

 Distribution

 This species is found in Antarctic waters: Weddell Sea, Bellingshausen Sea at a depth of 500 m.